TopHillRobotics/quadruped-robot/README.md

 This project provides an architecture and many key algorithms to control quadruped robots, including state estimation, gait generation, stance and swing leg controllers.

 <!-- This project supports three control modes

 - **velocity mode** allows a user to control the robot's linear and angular velocity.
 - **position mode** generates user-defined gaits using gait configurations and control the robot's step position .
 - **hybrid mode** uses position and torque to implement flexible locomotion.
 -->

-The project now supports A1 robot (Unitree-Robotics) and Lite2A robot (Deep-Robotics).
-This project can be easily extended to support other quadruped robots such as AlienGO/GO1 (Unitree-Robotics), Jueying/X20(Deep-Robotics) and Anymal.
+The project now supports A1 robot (Unitree-Robotics) and Lite3 robot (Deep-Robotics).
+This project can be easily extended to support other quadruped robots such as AlienGO/GO1 (Unitree-Robotics) and Jueying/X20(Deep-Robotics) by editing some parameters in the control algorithm.
 For more information about quadruped robots, check out the following websites

 - [Unitree Robotics](https://github.com/unitreerobotics)
 - [Deep Robotics](https://www.deeprobotics.cn/)